Experience

 Work Experience Credit

-Work experience is submitted on an Employment Verification Form and is completed by both the candidate and employer(s).
-The Board evaluates training (work) experience based upon a calendar month of 40-hour work weeks.
+Work experience is submitted on an Employment Verification Form that is completed by both the candidate and employer.
+The CAB evaluates training (work) experience based upon a calendar month of 40-hour work weeks.
 Credit is granted for both part-time and full-time work experience.
 Overtime may be considered.
-Work experience credit is granted toward meeting the ARE eligibility requirement or the additional three years of experience required for licensure as follows:
+Work experience credit is granted toward meeting the testing and licensure eligibility requirements as specified in California Code of Regulations, section 117.

-NOTE: Prior to being eligible to take the CSE, all candidates must work at least one year under the direct supervision of an architect licensed in a U.S. jurisdiction or two years of experience under the direct supervision of an architect registered in a Canadian province.
+Prior to being eligible for the CSE, all candidates must earn at least one year of work experience under the direct supervision of an architect licensed in a U.S. jurisdiction or two years of experience under the direct supervision of an architect registered in a Canadian province.